GARDEN CLUB OF GREATER MILWAUKEE

 GCGM committees' chairs and committees' members planned an exciting program of events for the 2025 - 2026 season that started in September.
 You can find the entire program schedule in the Yearbook.

+To stay informed, continue visiting our website and be sure to read monthly newsletters to see any updates.
+Please note all GCGM events, except Open Days, are for members only and require registration in advance.
 Look for invitations to register for the upcoming events arriving in your email inbox approximately 30 days prior to the actual event.

 Among smaller group events reflecting many interests of GCGM members is our own Book Group.
 For more specific information on upcoming Book Group events, or recommended reading please use the buttons below to see the attached descriptions.

-2025-2026 Book Group Discussions (pdf)Download
+2025-2026 Book Group Events (pdf)Download

-Recommended Reading (pdf)Download
+Recommended Reading (1) (pdf)Download

 UPCOMING EVENTS